tensorflow/ngraph-bridge/test/model_level_tests/models/benchmarks/test2_densenet/README.md

-This sub test is for densenet
+This sub test is for densenet training